 Using the Fluid Properties module

-PorousFlow can use any of the UserObjects in the Fluid Properties module that use the pressure-temperature formulation.
-A fluid is included in the input file by adding the following block
+PorousFlow can use any of the UserObjects in the Fluid Properties module.
+A specific fluid can be included in the input file by adding the following block

 [./FluidProperties] [./water] type = Water97FluidProperties [../] [../]

 [Materials] [./temperature] type = PorousFlowTemperature at_nodes = false temperature = temp [../] [./ppss] type = PorousFlow1PhaseFullySaturated at_nodes = false porepressure = pp [../] [./water] type = PorousFlowSingleComponentFluid at_nodes = false temperature_unit = Kelvin fp = water phase = 0 [../]